Ahmed Chalabi: Exile in the UK

-Living abroad by 1992 in London, and unable to return home for fear of his life, he set up the Iraqi National Congress with an agenda of regime change for his homeland.
+Living abroad by 1992 in London, and unable to return home for fear of his life, he set up the Iraqi National Congress (INC) with an agenda of regime change for his homeland.
 The organization was open to all ethnic and religious groups of Iraq, including Arabs, Kurds, Turkmen, Sunni and Shia Muslims.
-Already a fluent English speaker, he turned his attention to Washington DC.
+Already a fluent English speaker, he turned his attention to Washington, D.C.

-In 1995 after preparation and lobbying he persuaded President Bill Clinton to fund an expedition into northern Iraq to use subterfuge to start an insurgency.
+In 1995, after preparation and lobbying, he persuaded President Bill Clinton to fund an expedition into northern Iraq to use subterfuge to start an insurgency.
 Chalabi was convinced that the Iraqi military would rise up to overthrow the dictator.
 The commanders to whom he had spoken, were the same who openly supported Saddam and crushed his opponents in the Kurdish and Shia revolts.
 The insurgency failed, lacking the promised ground troops, and 100 insurgents were killed by the military.
 The command structure of INC fell apart with factional infighting.
 Chalabi was banned from those frequent visits to CIA headquarters at Langley, Virginia.
-Nonetheless, Chalabi was doggedly determined: in 1998 Congress passed the Iraq Liberation Act passing into American law the objective of “regime change” in Iraq.
+Nonetheless, Chalabi was doggedly determined: in 1998 Congress passed the Iraq Liberation Act passing into American law the objective of "regime change" in Iraq.

 It was reported by BBC News in May 2005 that the Jordanian government was considering whether to pardon Chalabi, in part to ease the relations between Jordan and the new Iraqi government of which Chalabi was a member.
-According to one report, Chalabi proposed a $32 million compensation fund for depositors affected by Petra Bank’s failure.
-The website for Petra Bank contains a press release stating that Chalabi would refuse the pardon.
+According to one report, Chalabi proposed a $32 million compensation fund for depositors affected by Petra Bank's failure.
+The website for Petra Bank contained a press release stating that Chalabi would refuse the pardon.
 Although Chalabi always maintained the case was a plot to frame him by Baghdad, the issue was revisited when the U.S. State Department raised questions about the accounting practices of the Iraqi National Congress (INC).
-According to The New York Times, “Chalabi insisted on a public apology, which the Jordanians refused to give.”
+According to The New York Times, "Chalabi insisted on a public apology, which the Jordanians refused to give."